sammchardy/aquasystems-driver/README.rst

 - Implement Notify option for attributes
 - Allow changing attributes from Home Assistant
 - Test on Raspberry Pi
-- Support all functions of the device
+- Support all attributes of the device

 .. image:: assets/timer.jpg